github/docs/content/code-security/security-overview/filtering-alerts-in-the-security-overview.md

 ## About filtering the security overview

 You can use filters in a security overview to narrow your focus based on a range of factors, like alert risk level, alert type, and feature enablement.
-Different filters are available depending on the specific view{% ifversion ghec or ghes > 3.4 or ghae > 3.4 %} and whether you are viewing data at the enterpise or organization level{% endif %}.
+Different filters are available depending on the specific view{% ifversion ghec or ghes > 3.4 or ghae > 3.4 %} and whether you are viewing data at the enterprise or organization level{% endif %}.

 {% ifversion security-overview-displayed-alerts %}
 {% note %}